 Later, during the first Marcomannic War, at the height of the plague, Marcus was forced to take emergency measures to replace lost troops and defend Rome against the barbarian incursions.
 He recruited gladiators, taking them away from the arena, arming them and calling them The Compliant.
 When he did this there was unrest among the people who complained that he was going to take away their entertainment and drive them all to the study of philosophy.
 He was careful not to openly criticise their crass tastes but nevertheless it was well-known that he looked down on such things, and some people resented him for doing so.

 They openly ridiculed him as a snob and a bore because they could clearly see that though present at the circus he was ignoring the games to read documents and discuss them with his advisors.
 Marcus was told he had to show his face at these events, to keep the Roman people happy, but the entertainments bored him and he wanted to use the time instead to address the serious business of running the state.
 Though he would allow himself to be persuaded to go to the games, and theatre, and hunting, etc., his heart was no longer in these pursuits.
+Even his close friend, his rhetoric tutor, Fronto tells Marcus that he’d criticized him in this way:

 When required to attend, Marcus tried to make best use of the situation by treating it as an opportunity to practice contemplative exercises, viewing the games he observed as spiritual metaphors, through the lens of Stoic philosophy.
 Although the crowds were addicted to them, the shows seemed very monotonous to him so he contemplated their tedious and repetitive nature as symbolising the whole of human life.
 There’s nothing new under the sun.
 Everything is familiar, from the Stoic perspective (6.46).
 Different fighters and animals enter the arena but fundamentally it’s the same thing over and over again.
 Every day our lives are superficially different but from a deeper perspective, wherever we are, whatever we’re doing, we’re still facing the same fundamental challenges.
 Pain and suffering may take countless different forms but the wise man is still faced with the same basic challenge of enduring them.
 Marcus tells himself: